Skip to content

 12. Uttaradit Aerial Photomosaic

-This page discusses a World War II aerial photo taken by the Royal Air Force (RAF) and provided on-line by the Geo-spatial Digital Archive Project (GDAP) in its Williams-Hunt Aerial Photograph Digital Collection.1
+This page discusses a World War II aerial photo taken by the Royal Air Force (RAF) and provided on-line by the Geo-spatial Digital Archive Project (GDAP)1 in its Williams-Hunt Aerial Photograph Digital Collection.2 3

-“Chiang Saen”((N20°16.58 E100°05.22 Source: Google Earth fix on apparent center of town.)) is penciled-in on an aerial photo of Mae Chan2 and a penciled-in circle implies the location of Chiang Saen:
+“Chiang Saen”4 is penciled-in on an aerial photo of Mae Chan with a penciled-in circle implying the location of Chiang Saen:5

 There is a problem, however — the photo does not ‘scale out’.
-The distance between Mae Chan which is clearly visible in the photo and the circle measure only about 3.2 km:3
+The distance between Mae Chan which is clearly visible in the photo and the circle measure only about 3.2 km:6

-In actuality, the distance between the two towns is about 28 km:4
+In actuality, the distance between the two towns is about 28 km:7

 But primarily, the presence of the Mekong River to the right (east), which forms part of the old defense line for Chiang Saen, clearly differentiates the two; and it is this which strongly implies that the aerial photo is of Mae Chan and the penciled-in information is in error.